 Rhubarb Scones Recipe

-My grandfather grows rhubarb and gives us a great supply.
-The tartness is similar to a cranberry—perfect for tossing into a scone. — Danielle Ulam, Hookstown, Pennsylvania
+My grandfather grows rhubarb and gives us a generous supply.
+The tartness is similar to a cranberry—perfect for tossing into a scone. —Danielle Ulam, Hookstown, Pennsylvania

 - 1-1/4 cups whole wheat pastry flour